top of page

 Upon completion each rectangular piece of bark was varnished.
 This caused the burned in "lies" to loose contrast which brought out the details of the bark but masked the burned in "lies".
 I liked the idea that the whole composition was covered in lies and could only be detected by close investigation.
 With the overall work resolved, the final step was designing and fabricating mounts that would hold the bark away from the wall by 2".

 Once properly mounted, it was possible to consider the work as it would be exhibited.
 While spending time evaluating the whole presentation, it occurred that the work had not adequately addressed the "collusion" element.
 Therefore every eighth diagonal column of burned lies was gone over in white acrylic ink.
-After spending time with that change, I went further to connect each white diagonal by hand writing the word "lies" across the wall space separating each grouping.
+After spending time with that change, I went further to connect each white diagonal by hand writing the word "lies" on the wall space separating each grouping.
 The white diagonal ran off the bark, onto the wall, across the spacing and onto the next grouping.
 It symbolized that there are lies that stay confidential and lies that get shared .
 The attempt was to use the "white lies" as a representation of how collusion works.
 In addition, I left one rectangle in each grouping blank symbolizing the deepest and darkest lies that are only known by a few or will never be known.
-Finally, the grouping to the farthest "Right" was intentionally set away from the other groupings symbolizing how a main group can control other groups by spreading lies around which many feel was a calculated Trump strategy used to control and expand his base of support.
+Finally, the grouping to the farthest "Right" was intentionally set away from the other groupings symbolizing how a main group can control other groups by propagating lies around which many feel was a calculated Trump strategy used to control and expand his base of support.